DANS-KNAW/dans-dev-tools/README.md

 * `start.sh` - starts the program a command line application.
 The configuration file `etc/config.yml` is passed in to use as default configuration for
   custom subcommands subclassing [DefaultConfigEnvironmentCommand] or [DefaultConfigConfiguredCommand].
 * `start-quiet.sh` - same as `start.sh`, but suppressed Maven output.
-* `start-debug.sh` - same as `start.sh` but starting the JVM as a debug server and suspending it so that you may attach your debugger
+* `start-debug.sh` - same as `start.sh` but starting the JVM as a debug server and suspending it so that you may attach your debugger.
   (in IntelliJ: menu: `Run -> Attach to Local Process...`).
 Do yourself a favour and use this instead of creating run configurations in your IDE.
-* `start-service.sh` - starts the program as a service (with a JVM configured as debug server, but not suspending execution.
+* `start-service.sh` - starts the program as a service with a JVM configured as debug server, but not suspending execution.
+* `start-service-debug.sh` starts the program as a service with a JVM configured as debug server and suspending it so that you may attach your debugger - useful when you need to debug the start-up process of a service.
+* `start-virtual-env.sh` - starts a Python 3 virtual environment and installs dependencies so that you can locally test the GitHub pages for the project with `start-mkdocs.sh`. **Note that you need to activate the environment in a separate step**.
+* `start-mkdocs.sh` - runs `mkdocs serve` using the exact version installed by `start-virtual-env.sh`.

+#### GitHub Pages

+Each project has its own GitHub Pages site.
+The new style projects use the well-known readthedocs theme.
+In order to ensure that the site renders as desired, you can run it locally.
+It is important to use the exact same version of `mkdocs` and other required Python packages as used by the GitHub Actions that generate the pages at GitHub.
+That is why you should use a virtual environment when doing so.
+(Actually, this seems to be a best practise for Python development in general.)
+The `start-virtual-env.sh` and `start-mkdocs.sh` scripts can be used as helpers.
+Unless you have `mkdocs` installed globally, the `start-mkdocs.sh` script is actually not really necessary; when the virtual environment is active, the `mkdocs` command installed in it will be on the `PATH`.

 [DefaultConfigEnvironmentCommand]: https://dans-knaw.github.io/dans-java-utils/javadocs/nl/knaw/dans/lib/util/DefaultConfigEnvironmentCommand.html